New Bill May Grant New Protections For Prescribed Burnings

 The need for a system to manage California’s summer wildfire season is evident to any of its residents.
 In recent years, California citizens have witnessed their state engulfed in flames.
 Southen California, Nothern California, and the Central Coast have all watched their skies darken with ash during the wildfire season.
 The most effective way, at the moment, to combat these fires is to reduce the amount of hazardous fuel(dead trees, dry brush) available in the state.
 As a fire prevention method, it is as effective as it is old.

 The amount of dry material available as fuel for a fire has only increased in recent years due to the state’s unprecedented drought.
-Each passing year only leads to larger and more devasting fires.
+As a result, each passing year only leads to larger and more devasting fires.
 To prevent this, California’s State Fire Marshal has begun to develop a curriculum that would produce fire bosses capable of overseeing prescribed burnings.
 Once the state has enough fire bosses, the challenge will be to make sure the burnings themselves occur.
-One of the most prominent points of contention here lies in the culpability of a landowner and fire boss whose fires cause unwanted damage.
+One of the most prominent points of contention lies in the culpability of a landowner and fire boss whose fires cause unwanted damage.

 The practice of burning excess fire fuel before wildfire season has been around for centuries, if not millennia.
 Present-day landowners, especially those that own ranches, use fire to eliminate unnecessary brush every year.